 Each Sked can be programmed with up to four Holiday Indexes.
 The Holiday Indexes can be used to execute the Sked on the Holidays in addition to the Date or Day(s) of the Week, or, they can be used to prevent the Sked from executing on the Holidays (Refer to Xept Holiday).

 12.3.1 Sked Name Text

 Default: Sked #

-Selections: Up to 32 alphanumeric characters Enter up to 32 characters of text to describe the area.
+Enter up to 32 characters of text to describe the area.

 Schedules > Skeds > Sked Name Text

 12.3.2 Sked Name Text (Second Language)